proemmer/Basel/README.md

 ###Configuration

-The basel configuration class ist the configuration for all basel modules, at the time, this is only used to activate sensors.
+The basel configuration class ist the configuration for all *Basel* modules, at the time, this is only used to activate sensors.

 ###Detection